TuringLang/DynamicPPL.jl/docs/src/internals/transformations.md

     We write "unconstrained" with quotes because there are many ways to transform a constrained variable to an unconstrained one, *and* DynamicPPL can work with a much broader class of bijective transformations of variables, not just ones that go to the entire real line.
 But for MCMC, unconstraining is the most common transformation so we'll stick with that terminology.

-For a large family of constraints encoucntered in practice, it is indeed possible to transform a (partially) contrained model to a completely unconstrained one in such a way that sampling in the unconstrained space is equivalent to sampling in the constrained space.
+For a large family of constraints encountered in practice, it is indeed possible to transform a (partially) constrained model to a completely unconstrained one in such a way that sampling in the unconstrained space is equivalent to sampling in the constrained space.

 In DynamicPPL.jl, this is often referred to as *linking* (a term originating in the statistics literature) and is done using transformations from [Bijectors.jl](https://github.com/TuringLang/Bijectors.jl).